ICAST 2004: Bass Industry Trends & New

 Lobina Lures

-The thick-bodied 7-inch 2-oz Fish Arrow Monster Jack debuted at
+thick-bodied 7-inch 2-oz Fish Arrow

-ICAST.
-One of the important features of these large hard wooden
+features of these large hard wooden swimbaits is the jointed

-swimbaits is the jointed swimming action as well as the
+swimming action as well as the pronounced clack made by the

-pronounced clack made by the jointed pieces coming together as it
+jointed pieces coming together as it swims, says Northern

-exclusive distributor for the Japanese handcrafted Fish
+for the Japanese handcrafted Fish Arrow Lures.

 Outdoor writer/editor and media, contact: